 Bill Walker, head of the DMR, said Thursday the report is just part of a group of audit reports issued in early September.
 He called it a standard federal audit.

 But since those federal findings, the State Auditor's Office began an investigation of its own.
-State auditors came to Walker's office at the Bolton Building in Biloxi last month, poring over and removing files, offering no details or reason for the action.
+State auditors came to Walker's office at the Bolton Building in Biloxi last month, pouring over and removing files, offering no details or reason for the action.

 Gov. Phil Bryant instructed the DMR to cooperate.